shirinasadix/kmclab/README.md

  ```
 #### Step 2: Define simulation parameters

-The parameters set for hexagonal lattice
+The parameters set for hexagonal lattice:

 ```
 n_seeds = 25                     # Number of trials